ds5110/Facial-Landmarks-Exploration/docs/overview.md

 ## Conclusion

-In cnoclusion, our project aimed to improve facial landmark scale, representation, and feature selection in computer vision and facial recognition.
+In conclusion, our project aimed to improve facial landmark scale, representation, and feature selection in computer vision and facial recognition.
 We explored scaling and rotation methods, outlier detection techniques, and feature selection strategies.
 The optimal scaling technique should align landmarks to the center, enable rotation, and maintain normalization.
 Mahalanobis distance and Isolation Forest were effective in detecting outliers, and using Euclidean